Trapped state at a dislocation in a weak magnetomechanical topological insulator: Introduction

-Topological insulators (TIs) are bulk-insulating materials with symmetry protected conducting states on their boundaries \cite{hasan2010colloquium,qi2011topological,moore2010birth}.
+Topological insulators (TIs) are bulk-insulating materials with symmetry protected conducting states on their boundaries \cite{hasan2010colloquium,qi2011topological,moore2010birth,bernevig2013topological}.
+Since its discovery \cite{bernevig2006quantum,konig2007quantum}, the concept of TIs has expanded and have been demonstrated in different metamaterial systems, including photonic crystals \cite{raghu2008analogs,haldane2008possible,lu2014topological,ozawa2019topological}, mechanical systems {\cite{kane2014topological,huber2016topological,bertoldi2017flexible,nash2015topological,mitchell2018amorphous}} and acoustic systems \cite{yang2015topological,zhang2018topological}.
 A ``strong'' TI is characterized by a quantized topological invariant and hosts robust conducting states on all boundary terminations.
-Furthermore, the boundary states, and any observable properties dependent on the topological invariant \cite{qi2008}, are protected against disorder and defects by certain discrete, internal symmetries \cite{kitaev2009,ryufurusaki2008,chiu2016classification,ryu2010topological}.
-Soon after the initial predictions of time-reversal invariant topological insulators, the concept of ``weak" topological insulators (WTIs) was proposed.
-In this context the WTIs were protected only in the presence of time-reversal symmetry \emph{and} lattice translation symmetry, which makes them, in principle, more sensitive to disorder, and hence weaker \cite{Fu2007Topological,Fu2007topological2}.
+Furthermore, the boundary states, and any observable properties dependent on the topological invariant \cite{xiao2010berry,qi2008}, are protected against disorder and defects by certain discrete, internal symmetries \cite{kitaev2009,ryufurusaki2008,chiu2016classification,ryu2010topological}.
+Soon after the initial predictions of time-reversal invariant topological insulators, the concept of ``weak" topological insulators (WTIs) was proposed \cite{fu2007topological,fu2007topological2,noguchi2019weak}.
+In this context the WTIs were protected only in the presence of time-reversal symmetry and lattice translation symmetry, which makes them, in principle, more sensitive to disorder, and hence weaker.
 The possible classes of WTIs were extended to allow for many different types of internal symmetries, but they are all linked by the requirement for some type of lattice translation symmetry \cite{kitaev2009}.